gatling/frontline-doc/content/reference/current/user/configuration/index.md

 {{< img src="adminCredentials.png" alt="Admin credentials" >}}

-Click on the "Next" button to finish the configuration step and restart FrontLine.
+Click on the "Next" button to finish the configuration step and restart Gatling Enterprise.